primus-labs/phala-cloud/docs/api-deployment-guide.md

 Deploy a new authentication contract on the blockchain:

 **Prerequisites:**
-- ETH-compatible wallet with sufficient balance
+- ETH-compatible wallet with enough balance
 - Access to the blockchain network (specified by `chain_id`)

 **Contract Deployment Example:**